-Tell me, do YOU have a good routine for helping your kids get dressed in a timely manner?
+Tell me, do YOU use days of the week clothing tags?
 School days in our house (any days really) start early and before we are up for an hour there’s already been an argument about clothes.
 My son is a breeze as far as getting ready but my daughter has a mind of her own.
 I know some of you can relate 🙂 This little “mind of her own” causes a few issues when it comes to picking out clothes, especially for school days.
 This is where the idea of the days of the week clothing tags come in.

 It didn’t take me long to realize I needed to come up with a better plan for choosing clothes before school.